 goods for good builds the financial capacity of communities in Africa so they can provide orphan care.

 Founder & Executive Director

 Having lost her father at a young age, Melissa knows firsthand how losing a parent changes the course of a child’s life.
 Due in part to this experience, Melissa has committed herself to ensuring that the death of a parent does not determine a child’s fate.
-In 2005 Melissa’s position at the United Nations took her to Malawi, an African country where one million of the country’s 16 million people are orphans.
+In 2005, Melissa’s position at the United Nations took her to Malawi.
 She brought with her basic goods, such as school supplies, and saw the immediate and profound impact they had on Malawi’s children.